Can We Overcome Racial Bias? 'Biased' Author Says To Start By Acknowledging It

 So here's a situation, right, where you're giving officers more distance on the situation.
 You're giving them more time, options.
 You're allowing them to work through what the strategy should be and so forth.
 They found by simply changing their foot-pursuits policy that it affected officer injuries and it also affected officer-involved shootings.
 Oakland used to have eight to nine officer-involved shootings every single year, but after they adopted this new foot-pursuit policy, they had eight officer-involved shootings across five years. ...

-Before they changed the foot-pursuit policy, you're placing officers in a situation where bias is more likely to take hold and to effect their decision-making and your putting them instead in a situation where they can slow it down, and think it through, and have the resources available to them to deal with it, and so they are less likely to have bias affect what they do.
+Before they changed the foot-pursuit policy, you're placing officers in a situation where bias is more likely to take hold and to affect their decision-making, and you're putting them instead in a situation where they can slow it down and think it through and have the resources available to them to deal with it, and so they are less likely to have bias affect what they do.

 On whether it's possible to eliminate bias altogether